OpenDreamKit/OpenDreamKit.github.io/_posts/2016-12-15-developer-position-kaiserslautern.md

 # Mission

-To work as part of the OpenDreamKit collaboration, to do research on and implement improvements via parallelisation of components of Singular.
+To work as part of the OpenDreamKit collaboration, to implement improvements via parallelisation of components of Singular.

 # Activities

-To research and implement parallel algorithms in Singular in C/C++.
+To implement parallel algorithms in Singular in C/C++.

 Particular deliverables include: